 There are four wallpaper groups generated entirely by rotations: p2, p3, p4, and p6.
-We just show examples of patterns with p4 and p6 symmetry.
-The title slide shows a p4 pattern.
+As mentioned above, we only show samples of patterns with p6 symmetry.
+The previous slide shows such a pattern.

-The issue that arises here is what to do if a motif overlaps a center of rotation in the fundamental region.
+An issue that arises here is what to do if a motif overlaps a center of rotation in the fundamental region.
+We could just discard that trial.

-In the case of a p-fold rotation center, if the motif also has (at least) p-fold rotational symmetry we align the motif with that rotation center.
+Alternatively, in the case of a k-fold rotation center, if the motif also has (at least) k-fold rotational symmetry we align the motif with that rotation center.